How Fast Is 5G Home Internet? What You Need to Know

 While most ISPs rely on wired connections such as phone lines, coaxial cables or fiber-optic cables to deliver internet service to homes, 5G home internet offers a different approach through fixed wireless technology.
 This means that the connection between the service provider and your home is not wired.
 Instead, an indoor or outdoor 5G receiver is required to pick up the signal.
 This type of internet setup is similar to satellite internet but operates through a closer wireless hub.

 Despite using the same 5G network as mobile phones, the 5G gateway for home internet is designated for your home’s area and cannot be used in other locations.
 Using 5G fixed technology can be a bit unpredictable, with speeds varying widely between 25 Mbps and 1 Gbps (or 1,000 Mbps).
-On average, most households access 100 Mbps to 300 Mbps internet speed on 5G home internet.
+On average, most households access internet speeds up to 100 Mbps to 300 Mbps on 5G home internet.

 If you’re interested in the top 5G home internet providers and their features, it’s worth noting the availability of each service largely depends on location.